Mayor's Community Beautification Task Force

 September Update-Revised 9/14/12

-All concepts presented are preliminary in nature and require further vetting by the public and the City Council.
+All concepts presented were preliminary in nature and required further vetting by the public and the City Council.
 In an effort to solicit this input, the City Council was briefed on initial concepts at their July 2, 2012 regular meeting.
 Additional outreach to the public then took place during the annual Valdez Gold Rush Days event; where the Task Force manned a booth at the open air market for two days (August 4-5).
 At this booth the concepts were explained and comments collected.
 The public was again engaged in a Town Hall style public meeting on August 30, 2012.
 Surveys and comments were collected at both the Gold Rush Days event and the Town Hall meeting.

 Link to GR survey